rkpkr/tellMe/README.md

 **fx** - Finds the value of target currency in base currency you specify.

-    `tellme.py fx usd nzd'  # Shows the value of USD in NZD
+    `tellme.py fx usd nzd`  # Shows the value of USD in NZD

+**reddit** - Grabs the specified number of headlines from specified subreddit.

+    `tellme.py reddit python 10`  # Grabs 10 top headlines from the Python subreddit

 **zones** - Displays the time in various time zones.